Owner & Manager of several rooming houses & Member of Many Rooms Community Church.

 Ganosono of the Turtle Clan, Cayuga Nation of the Six Nations Haudenosaunee Confederacy at Grand River Territory, ON.
 He is the father of five and grandfather of two.
 He lives as a guest on Anishinabe Treaty One territory as Keeper of the Circle (Principal) of Sandy-Saulteaux Spiritual Centre, national Aboriginal ministry training school of The United Church of Canada.

 Creation is always speaking... so it's time for you to put down that phone and start listening.
 While most of us have been staring at a screen, many Indigenous communities are in tune with creation.
 Their elders have heard the Creator's voice in it, forming cultures that have lived sustainably for ages.
 This session will share historic encounters with creation's teachings, and contemporary meetings will also be discussed.
 Lucky for you, creation is still talking and you'll learn how to listen too.

 Founder & Director of Inner-City Youth Alive, MA in Leadership & Management from Briercrest Seminary.

 We all walk different roads.
 And chances are your road is nothing like the road of someone from Winnipeg's North End.
-But Kent Dueck has made it his life's passion to walk for the poor in Winnipeg.
+Kent Dueck has made it his life's passion to walk for the poor in Winnipeg.
 He knows we've screwed up, and that there is work to do on these issues.
-But he also sees the beauty in the community, and the changes that are happening.
+He also sees the beauty in the community, and the changes that are happening.
 How can you follow his lead and walk out God's heart of justice for the poor?
 Find out at the session, and prepare to take the next step!

 Printed from: www.cmu.ca/community.php?s=cfl&p=sixpointeight_talks